Child of God (film)

 Child of God is a 2013 American crime drama film co-written and directed by James Franco, and starring Scott Haze, based on the novel of the same name by Cormac McCarthy.
 It was selected to be screened in the official competition at the 70th Venice International Film Festival and was an official selection of the 2013 Toronto International Film Festival.
 The film made its United States premiere at the 51st New York Film Festival and then was screened at the 2013 Austin Film Festival.

 Plot

 Set in mountainous Sevier County, Tennessee, in the 1950s, Child of God tells the story of Lester Ballard.
 Ballard is a dispossessed, violent man whom the narrator describes as "a child of God much like yourself perhaps."
 Ballard's life is a disastrous attempt to exist outside the social order.
 Successively deprived of parents and homes, and with few other ties, Ballard descends literally and figuratively to the level of a cave dweller, as he falls deeper into madness, crime and degradation.

+The film differs from the novel regarding the ending.
+In the end of the novel Ballard dies in a mental hospital while in the film he escapes from the lynching mob through the tunnels and walks through the Tennessee fields.